m1waterman88/ipcalc_php/README.md

 # ipcalc_php

-A PHP port of ipcalc
+A PHP port of ipcalc -- in progress